Montenegro Hiking/Walking holiday

 Arrival at Lake Skadar and check in to your accommodation, a comfortable apartment in the centre of the village.
 Welcome lunch at a local restaurant.

 Probably one of the most impressive hiking tours of the southern part of Montenegro.
-This hike allows visitors to see both the coastal area and a big part of Montenegrin countryside.
-Passing a steep path, you will enjoy probably the best view onto Lake Skadar, beautiful beaches in Bar and Ulcinj Riviera, the Montenegrin Capital Podgorica, the high peaks of the Prokletije, Kuči, Lovćen, Orjen…and that’s not all – you’ll see Northern Albania and even some mountain peaks in Macedonia!
+This hike allows visitors to see stunning views of both coast and hinterland, including Lake Skadar, the old Royal Montenegrin Capital Cetinje, the high peaks of the Prokletije, Kuči, Lovćen, Orjen…and that’s not all – you’ll see Northern Albania and even some mountain peaks in Macedonia as well as the famous mausoleum of the legendary Montenegrin ruler Njeguš!
 Second night in Virpazar.
 Hiking time: 7 hours.
 Grade: moderate/challenging.

 Day 3 – Hiking in the Kučka Krajina